jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tEczkhfLwqM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<a href="https://www.youtube.com/embed/tEczkhfLwqM" target="_blank" class="button small">Reader</a>

 _In the Industrial Age, Left and Right used to cooperate all the time.
 Not anymore.
 This video excellently shows the growing hatred between them.
 It's about the US Congress but applies in every Western country.
 Notice how the divide started in the 1970s and has grown since.
 That's because neither Left or Right knows what to do in the Internet Age, so they blame each other for the society's growing list of problems.
 Credit: [Business Insider](https://www.youtube.com/channel/UCcyq283he07B7_KUX07mmtA)._

 The answer to countering hateful ideologies is to upgrade our philosophy to the modern age.

 Sadly, in history, upgrading only happens when old doctrines kill each other off.
 The Thirty Years War (1618-1648) is an all too good example.
 This horrible war between European kingdoms was fought during the Science Age.
 Sadly, politics hadn't upgraded yet.
 Europe was still run by a powerful nobility spreading the Medieval Age philosophy of "a nobles divine right to rule."

-When Main Street demanded a better life, the ruling philosophy only had two options to choose from; Catholicism and Protestantism.
+When Main Street demanded a better life, the ruling philosophy only gave them two options to choose from; Catholicism and Protestantism.
 Regular people picked a team and slaughtered "the other side" on behalf of "divine" kings.
 Historian Peter H. Wilson summarized The Thirty Years War as "a warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."

 [The Hanging](https://techvolution.io/content/images/2020/04/The_Hanging_by_Jacques_Callot.jpg)

 _The Hanging by Jacques Callot.
 Created between 1632 and 1633 to show how regular people were treated by both "sides" during the war.
 Credit: [Wikipedia](https://en.wikipedia.org/wiki/Les_Grandes_Mis%C3%A8res_de_la_guerre)._

 The Thirty Years War was extremely brutal.
 One in five Europeans died from its pillaging, battles, and massacres.
 The carnage only stopped when both sides were exhausted.
 The worst part was when the horror ended, the people realized they were no better off, and their problem was all kings.
 That's why philosophers soon wrote an upgraded philosophy of Democracy.
 It wasn't long until ordinary people adopted it as their new ruling philosophy.
-As player gods, the people fought against divine kings in the American Revolution (1776), the French Revolution (1789), and many more uprisings afterwards.
+As player gods, the people fought against divine kings in the American Revolution (1776), the French Revolution (1789), and many more uprisings afterward.

 The hatred between Catholics and Protestants should sound scarily similar.
 Left and Right hate each other just as much today.
 But today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
 Neither Right or Left can see or admit; they're both behind the times in our modern age.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_These yahoos are what Left/Right philosophies have devolved to.
+_This is what Left/Right has devolved to.
 Ms. Obama gave a speech, how can it be great or horrible?
 This pettiness isn't politics.
 But because we often listen to these commentators, reporters, and columnists, our elected politicians are forced to care what they think.
 Real politics put modern technology into ordinary people's hands.
-Once we demand that, so will our politicians._
+Once we start building our own levers of power, our politicians will be free to help us._

 ## The Internet Age Needs a New Philosophy

-Our new Internet Age philosophy, Techvolution, must inspire us to see the big picture again.
-It must consider the work of protagonists like Tesla, SpaceX, Blue Origin, as a sneak peek for the wondrous future each person should be building now, bit by bit.
-You'll like Techvolution best, if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.
+For Techvolution to be our new Internet Age philosophy, it must inspire us to see the big picture again.
+It will, if Main Street views protagonists like Tesla, SpaceX, Blue Origin, as sneak peeks for the wondrous future each person should be building now, bit by bit.
+Techvolution will work best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.

-Because you'll understand most of today's problems are—with digital technology—quite simple engineering problems.
+Because this new philosophy will empower the passion in your heart to improve our world today.
+After all, with digital technology, most of today's problems are quite simple engineering problems.
 We don't have to invent impossible technology like time-travel to solve road traffic, personal loneliness, or rising healthcare costs.

 You'll really like this book if you know that unless we see ourselves, our kids, and our grandkids in the video below, evolution will find someone who does.